chitvs/cheepdf/README.md

 ## Acknowledgments

-- Built using [PyMuPDF](https://pymupdf.readthedocs.io/) for PDF processing
+CheePDF is built using [PyMuPDF](https://pymupdf.readthedocs.io/) for PDF processing